Mulekotd/excel-graphix/README.md

-# ExcelGraphicx
+# Sheets to Charts

-ExcelGraphicx is a web application that allows you to convert .xlsx and .csv files into interactive charts.
+Sheets to Charts is a web application that allows you to convert .xlsx and .csv files into interactive charts.

 ## Table of Contents